ScalarPSF

 # Create Zernike coefficients object

-zc = ZernikeCoefficients(15) # Up to 15th Zernike polynomial
+zc = ZernikeCoefficients(15) # Up to 15th Zernike polynomial (Noll indexed)

-# Add common aberrations
+# Add common aberrations by directly setting coefficients

 # Create PSF with these aberrations

-psf = ScalarPSF(1.4, 0.532, 1.518, coeffs=zc)
+psf = ScalarPSF(1.4, 0.532, 1.518, zernike_coeffs=zc)

 Examples

-Creating a Scalar3DPSF:
+Creating a ScalarPSF:

 # Create a basic unaberrated 3D PSF